CONSTITUTION OF THE TEXAS MUNICIPAL HUMAN RESOURCES ASSOCIATION

 Section 5.4 Terms of Office.

-Section 5.5 Requirements for Advancement to President, Vice President, Secretary-Treasurer, and TML Board Representative.
+Section 5.5 Requirements for Advancement to President, Vice President, Secretary-Treasurer, and TML Board Representative or TMRS Advisory Committee Representative.

 Article VI: Elections